JH-LEE-KR/ContinualDatasets/README.md

 ```

 ## Training
-It can be used in various scenarios by changing `--dataset` and `--num_tasks` as shown below:
+It can be used in various scenarios by changing `--dataset` and `--num_tasks` as shown below (default: class incremental):

 **Split-CIFAR100 with 10 tasks**
 ```